sarroutbi/nbde-tang-server/README.md

 tangserver.daemons.redhat.com/tangserver created
 ```

-In case Tang operator is appropriately executed, **nbde** namespace should contain
+In case operator is appropriately executed, **nbde** namespace should contain
-the service, deployment and pod associated to the Tang operator:
+the service, deployment and its related pods:

 ```
 $ oc -n nbde get services